Chicago Asylum Attorney

 - The applicant had successfully relocated to another country before arriving in the U.S.

-Because extenuating circumstances may be involved, anyone concerned about being disqualified for asylum should hire an immigration attorney to thoroughly review the case before the applicant attends the interview.
+Because extenuating circumstances may be involved, anyone concerned about being disqualified for asylum should hire an immigration attorney to thoroughly review the case before the applicant attends the asylum interview.

 If you are concerned that something in your background could prevent you from being granted asylum in the United States, contact Gilliam Law.
 Our highly skilled asylum lawyer can determine the available legal strategies and how we can assist you.